mookerzhou/wedding/index.md

 ### [Coronavirus][covid-19]?

-We are closely monitoring the news about Coronavirus in the Bay Area and are taking all possible recautions: **please let us know if you have any concerns**.
-We expect airlines to restrict domestic air travel into San Francisco if the situation deteriorates.
-If we feel that travel to SF poses a danger, we will reschedule the civil ceremony for later in 2020.
+We are closely monitoring the news about Coronavirus in the Bay Area and are taking all possible precautions: **please let us know if you have any concerns**.
+We expect airlines to restrict domestic air travel into San Francisco if the situation deteriorates. **If we feel that travel to SF poses a danger, we will reschedule the civil ceremony for later in 2020.**

 Check the [SFDPH status page][sfdph] for local updates, and the [SFDPH][recs] for current recommendations about traveling.